Vardø witch trials (1621): Witch trial

-In the winter and spring of 1621 a witch trial took place at the fortress of Vardøhus in Vardø, the center of Norwegian Finnmark.
+In the winter and spring of 1621 a witch trial took place at the Vardøhus Fortress in Vardø, the center of Norwegian Finnmark.
 There a woman from Kiberg, Mari Jørgensdatter, was interrogated under torture on 21 January.
 She said that Satan had come to her at night at Christmas 1620 and asked her to follow him to the house of her neighbor Kirsti Sørensdatter.
 He asked her if she would serve him, and she said yes, after which he gave her the witch's brand by biting her between the fingers of her left hand.

 Then they went to Kirsti, who said that Mari was to come with her to a Christmas party at Lydhorn mountain outside the city of Bergen in Western Norway, over 1,600 kilometers away.
 She then threw the skin of a fox over Mari and transformed her into the shape of a fox.

 When Mari flew with Kirsti through the air south towards the sabbath of Satan she saw many people she knew doing the same, mostly women but also two men; they came from Kiberg, Vardø, Ekkerøy, Vadsø and other communities along the Varangerfjorden, transformed into cats, dogs, sea monsters and birds so they would not be recognized.

 On the top of Lydhorn mountain Satan's Christmas party was celebrated with dance and drink, after which the witches flew back to Finnmark, except for Kirsti, who had visited Bergen and then took the long way home by sea.

 Mari also confessed that witches were responsible for the great storm of 1617.
 She claimed that the witches had caused the storm because of neighbor conflicts at Christmas 1617 and made many men drown.
 They had also had sexual intercourse with devils and demons while their men were at sea.

 Another woman interrogated in January, Else Knutsdatter, confirmed that in the Christmas of 1617, the witches had tied a fishing rope three times, spat at it and untied it, after which "the sea rose like ashes and people were killed."
 Else was arrested after she was seen in the company of demons in the shapes of black cats and dogs, and was exposed to the ordeal of water.

 Anne Larsdatter from Vadsø, who was exposed to the ordeal of water, claimed in her confession that the Devil tied the tongues of witches so they could neither cry or confess until they were exposed to the ordeal of water.
 She said that she had flown to a witches' sabbath on Baldvolden outside of Vardø, where she had seen forty others.
 She had partied so that she barely had time to get home to her bed before it was time to get up for church on Christmas morning.
 Many of the women interrogated between January and February 1621 pointed out Kirsti Sørensdatter as their leader and admiral.